quantonganh/helix-wiki/External-binary-formatter-configuration.md

 Deno's formatter is written in Rust and is *very* fast in comparison to Prettier.
 The formatting options are mostly copied from Prettier, but there are some differences.

 - To see available formatting options: `deno fmt --help`
-- `jsonc` and `jsx` are supported by Deno, but not currently supported by Helix
+- `jsonc` is supported by Deno, but not currently by Helix

 ```toml
 [[language]]